kevgross89/Phase-4-Project/README.md

 ## Business and Data Understanding

-With so many sources of information online, it has become difficult to make sense of what content is based on fact, half-truths or lies.
+With so many sources of information online, it has become increasingly difficult to make sense of what content is based on fact, half-truths or lies.
 The use of digital platforms to share things we believe to be true when they may not can have a powerful ripple effect, influencing others to see them as facts.

 Companies such as CNN pride themselves on reporting news that is real because if they were to report on news that is fake, their reputation would be severely damaged, and people would no longer turn to them for news.
 According to an [article](https://www.cnn.com/2021/05/31/health/fake-news-study) from CNN, "as many as three in four Americans overestimate their ability to spot false headlines – and the worse they are at it, the more likely they are to share fake news".